 The third method of terminating the mortgage is by foreclosure when a mortgagor defaults.
-Even after default, the mortgagor has the right to exercise his equity of redemption-that is, to redeem the property by paying the principal and interest in
+Even after default, the mortgagor has the right to exercise his equity of redemption-that is, to redeem the property by paying the principal and interest in full.

-11. A contract clause requiring the entire mortgage amount be paid to the mortgagee if the property is sold; it prevents any assumption. full.
 If he does not, the mortgagee may foreclose the equity of redemption.
-Although strict foreclosure is used occasionally, in most cases the mortgagee forecloses by one of two types of sale (see Figure 34.4 "Foreclosure").
+Although strict foreclosure is used occasionally, in most cases the mortgagee forecloses by one of two types of sale (see Figure 26.4 "Foreclosure").